chazlarson/Media-Scripts/Plex/README.md

         └── ABC-None-local-002.jpg
 ```

-Use PMM Asset-directory naming, flat:
+Use Kometa Asset-directory naming, flat:
 ```shell
 USE_ASSET_NAMING=1
 USE_ASSET_FOLDERS=0